fables-tales/clann/README.md

-# clann
+# Clann

-Clann is an artificial neural network implementation in clojure
+Clann is an artificial neural network implementation in clojure.

 ## Usage

-FIXME: write
+At the moment there isn't really much usage, you can run the tests with

+    lein test

 ## License

-Copyright (C) 2012 FIXME
+Copyright (C) 2012 Sam Phippen

 Distributed under the MIT license